Build a Ryzen 3 3200G Fortnite Gaming Computer With a $300 Budget 2019

-Below, we'll give you a $350 to $400 Fortnite build that not only plays the game at 60FPS on medium settings, but is also a great platform to upgrade from.
+Below, I'll give you a $300 to $350 Fortnite build that not only plays the game at 60FPS on competitive settings but is also a great platform to upgrade from.

 Our budget for this build admittedly assumes a couple of things:

 - You shop multiple manufacturers for the best price.

 - You look for rebates for the power supply, case, and motherboard, and spend no more than $125 on all three of them.

 - You spend no more than $50 on your hard drive.
 There are several 240GB solid-state drives in this price range as well as 1TB hard drives.
 (We prefer the solid-state option.